randombits-dev/randombits/src/snippits/font-pixel/privacy.md

 ## What information do you collect?

-No personal information is collected.
+No personal information is collected by the app.

 ## What information do you store?

-None
+The app stores no data.

 ## What information do you share?